rastersoft/slingshot_app_launcher/README.md

     19: Allows to set the icon size
     20: Some cosmetic changes in the source code
     21: Gnome Shell 3.8 support
+    22: Now doesn't paint icons twice (or more) in the all-apps view (thanks to Albert Palacios)

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com